peter88213/nvhelp-en/docs/_sources/nv_editor/index.rst.txt

 -------------

 -  You can apply changes to the section with **Ctrl-S**.
-Then “Modified” status is displayed in *noveltree*.
+Then “Modified” status is displayed in *novelibre*.
--  If the project is locked in *noveltree*, you will be asked to unlock it before changes can be applied.
+-  If the project is locked in *novelibre*, you will be asked to unlock it before changes can be applied.

 Exit